At least 50 people have died across the U.S. in 'once-in-a-generation storm'

 Communities from coast to coast have lost power over the course of the week, but the worst of rolling blackouts appeared to have subsided.
 A mid-Atlantic grid operator, PJM interconnection, said Sunday that utilities could meet the day's demand after it initially asked 65 million customers to conserve energy amid Saturday's freeze.

-As of Monday morning, about 183,000 customers were still without heat and lights, down from a peak of 1.7 million earlier in the week, according to the tracking site poweroutage.us.
+As of Monday afternoon, more than 150,000 customers were still without heat and lights, down from a peak of 1.7 million earlier in the week, according to the tracking site poweroutage.us.

 The National Weather Service said conditions are expected to remain frigid and hazardous on Monday, but start to moderate on Tuesday then continue to slowly improve as the week moves ahead.

+It may take days for air travel to get back to normal

-That could be good news for winter travelers.
-Airports continued to report thousands of flight cancellations and delays Monday morning, with those flying to or from the Great Lakes region looking most impacted.
+That could be good news for winter travelers, but only if they exercise patience.
+Airports continued toreport thousands of flight cancellations and delays on Monday, with those flying to or from the Great Lakes region looking most impacted.

+David Slotnick, an aviation reporter from the travel site The Points Guy, told Morning Edition that the post-storm logistical nightmare was "about as bad as it gets" for the year's busiest travel season.

+While travel conditions have more or less stabilized, airline operations are still trying to organize staff and passengers who faced canceled flights, Slotnick said.
+That means it might take days until operations are back on track.

-The NWS still advises caution for anyone looking to venture outside: High wind speeds and low temperatures are a recipe for frostbite, which can take root in less than 10 minutes of exposure.
+The NWS is still advising caution for anyone looking to venture outside: High wind speeds and low temperatures are a recipe for frostbite, which can take root in less than 10 minutes of exposure.

 Local authorities have reported storm-related deaths from a host of causes.
-In Niagara County, N.Y., a 27-year-old man was poisoned by carbon monoxide after snow blocked his furnace.
+In Niagara County, New York, a 27-year-old man was poisoned by carbon monoxide after snow blocked his furnace.
 In Ohio, a utility worker was electrocuted.
 A Wisconsin woman fell through river ice.
 A falling branch claimed the life of a Vermont resident.
-And at least six were killed in car crashes in Missouri, Kentucky and Oklahoma.
+At least six were killed in car crashes in Missouri, Kentucky and Oklahoma.

+Even temperatures in south Texas dropped to the teens last week, causing a nightmare scenario for cities like El Paso, where thousands of migrants are awaiting court rulings on an immigration policy known as Title 42.

+The potential end of the policy, which has tightened immigration rules on accounts of the pandemic, has left the city scrambling to open up sufficient shelter space amid a mess of rules about who can foot the bill.
+Sidewalks near an El Paso bus station were still lined with families as the cold weather hit.

 The Associated Press contributed reporting.